 Okay!
 Let’s take a breather.

 That’s a lot of information to soak up, so I think this is a good place to stop.
-We have a clear picture of who McArthur is and what he’s into, what his family situation has been like over the decades.
-And we know that men are going missing, and the gay community wants some answers.
+We have a clear picture of who McArthur is, what he’s into (even if perhaps it seems like he went from “0 to violent killer” seemingly with the flick of a switch,) and what his family situation has been like over the decades.
+And we know that men are going missing and the gay community wants some answers.